 - Have earned an Associate of Arts or an Associate of Science degree from a regionally-accredited college in the State of Texas; and

-- Are in good standing at the previous institution(s).
+- Are in good standing and eligible to return at the previous institution(s).

 NOTE: Students who have earned an Associate of Applied Science degree or the equivalent are not automatically admissible, but may be admitted according to regular transfer admission criteria.